SMQuadri/Road-Traffic-Sign-Recognition/README.md

 # Repository Contents :
 1) Datasets Folder: Contains the link of the kaggle kernel from where the datasets can be downloaded.
 2) Demo Images folder : Contains screenshots of output demo of my project.
+3) Project Info : This folder contains a ppt about the project.
-3) Project Demonstration.zip : This zip folder contains a video demonstrating the project output.
+4) Project Demonstration.zip : This zip folder contains a video demonstrating the project output.
 To view it you need to download the zip folder.
-4) Road Traffic Sign Recognition.ipynb : This notebook contains the model architechture and the code for predicting the new data.
+5) Road Traffic Sign Recognition.ipynb : This notebook contains the model architechture and the code for predicting the new data.
-5) interface.py : This python file contains the tkinter program for deployment of the project on local host to provide a GUI to the user.
+6) interface.py : This python file contains the tkinter program for deployment of the project on local host to provide a GUI to the user.
-6) model_RTSR.h5 : This heirarchical data file contains the stored predicitions for the 'test.csv' dataset which is further used to load the model in 'interface.py'
+7) model_RTSR.h5 : This heirarchical data file contains the stored predicitions for the 'test.csv' dataset which is further used to load the model in 'interface.py'